pepkit/looper/tests/data/hello_looper-dev/README.md

 2. Sample data plus metadata in PEP format (or pointer to PEPhub).
 3. A looper-compatible pipeline.

-Explanation and results of running the above examples can be found at [Looper: Hello World Tutorial](https://pep.databio.org/looper/tutorial/initialize/)
+Explanation and results of running the above examples can be found at [Looper: User Tutorial](https://pep.databio.org/looper/user-tutorial/initialize/)